Earwax Fetish

 Clinical lineage

-- 1886: Krafft-Ebing's Psychopathia Sexualis establishes the medico-legal vocabulary for arousal attached to body parts, substances and odours.
+- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis supplies the medico-legal vocabulary for arousal attached to body parts, substances, and odours, which is the frame every later secretion interest is described within.

-- early 1900s: Ellis's multi-volume Studies in the Psychology of Sex details olfactory and secretion-linked eroticism, the conceptual ancestor of any "body-fluid" fetish.
+- 1897 onward: Havelock Ellis's multi-volume Studies in the Psychology of Sex treats olfactory and secretion-linked eroticism at length, the conceptual ancestor of any body-fluid interest.

-The word cerumenophilia itself joins the medical Latin cerumen (earwax, from cera, "wax") to the Greek -philia ("love of").
-Its precise coinage is not securely documented; the term circulates mainly in informal online glossaries of paraphilias rather than in peer-reviewed sexology, and it should be read as a descriptive label rather than a validated diagnosis.
+The word cerumenophilia joins medical Latin cerumen (earwax, from cera, "wax") to Greek -philia ("love of").
+Its coinage is not securely documented: it circulates in informal online glossaries rather than in peer-reviewed sexology, and it should be read as a descriptive label rather than a validated diagnosis.

 In practice

-Expression is typically gentle and centred on ear-cleaning role-play, grooming, or close attentive contact with the ear rather than on the substance in isolation.
-The ritual quality (careful, slow, requiring stillness and trust) is often as central as any physical sensation.
-For some the focus is the ear as a sensitive, erogenous region; for others it overlaps with a broader fascination with bodily secretions and with the sensory aspects (texture, warmth, scent) of cerumen.
-This entry is descriptive and gives no how-to detail.
+Expression is typically gentle and centres on ear-cleaning role-play, grooming, and close attentive contact with the ear rather than on the substance in isolation.
+The ritual quality (slow, careful, requiring trust) is often as important as any physical sensation.
+For some the anchor is the ear itself as a sensitive region; for others it is part of a broader fascination with bodily secretions and their sensory properties.
+This entry is descriptive and offers no how-to detail.

 Psychology

-Like other secretion-focused interests, earwax fetishism is usually understood through associative learning (a once-neutral stimulus becomes arousing through pairing with sexual experience) and through the eroticisation of intimate caretaking, in which being tended to, or tending to another, becomes charged.
-The ear's status as a sensitive body region, and the trust required to let someone work close to it, plausibly amplify the effect.
-Because there is essentially no targeted research, these explanations are inferred from the wider literature on partialism and body-fluid interests rather than from data specific to earwax, and the evidence base for any single mechanism is thin.
+Like other secretion-focused interests, earwax fetishism is usually explained through associative learning, in which a once-neutral stimulus becomes arousing after repeated pairing with sexual experience, and through the eroticisation of intimate caretaking, in which tending to someone (or being tended to) becomes charged in its own right.
+The ear's sensitivity and the trust required to let another person work near it plausibly amplify both routes.
+There is no targeted research, so these accounts are inferred from the wider literature on partialism and body-fluid interests, and the evidence for any single mechanism is thin.
+A related interest such as the sneeze fetish is explained in much the same borrowed terms, and for the same reason.

 Prevalence & culture